-There are many game engine making companies.
+There are many games engine making companies.
 Different engines have different strengths and weaknesses as each of them has their own style and user.
 Some are more geared toward non-programmers and beginners.
-Whereas, some are designed for programers to unleash their potential.
+Whereas, some are designed for programmers to unleash their potential.

 Godot vs Unreal key features

 |Cost||Free, Royalties applicable if product revenue crosses $1M.||Totally free.
 No royalty and no subscription.
 Anything you make is yours to keep and distribute.|